hewIngram/deno-playground/README.md

 I recently looked back and the first line of Javascript I ever wrote, in 2009, was Node, I've totally come to just take a load of things about it for granted (and like totally use index.js and the fuzzy import statement to be lazy).
 The added declarativeness about Deno I really like (I have when 'magic' happens in code...
 I don't really want to have to remember all that stuff).

-I'm intruiged to see where it goes, I'm super interested to follow the progress and peek in at the architectural decisions are made - I'm probably not ever going to build a Javascript runtime but the decisions people make are always super interesting (and Ryan knows what he's doing).
+I'm intrigued to see where it goes, I'm super interested to follow the progress and peek in at the architectural decisions are made - I'm probably not ever going to build a Javascript runtime but the decisions people make are always super interesting (and Ryan knows what he's doing).

 Theres also tonnes of opportunity to contribute, both to Deno and to the growing library of packages available for it (which is COOL).